linda-seiter/CMSC115_2258/unit2_project/README.md

 ### Learning Objectives

-1. Solve tasks that require logic and the use of appropriate operators for different types of computations.
+1. **Perform Mathematical Calculations**:

+   - Apply arithmetic operations like addition, subtraction, multiplication, and division to solve real-world problems.

+2. **Use Java Math Methods**:

-2. Use built-in Java methods, like `Math.pow()`, to perform mathematical calculations.
+   - Utilize built-in Java methods like `Math.pow()` and `Math.sqrt()` to handle more advanced mathematical operations.

+3. **Perform Type Casting and Rounding**:

-3. Cast between data types (e.g., `double` to `int`) and perform different types of numeric rounding.
+   - Use type casting to convert between data types (e.g., `double` to `int`) and apply rounding techniques to format numeric outputs.

+4. **Capture and Process User Input**:

-4. Use the `Scanner` class to read input, including working with both integers and floating-point numbers.
+   - Implement the `Scanner` class to gather user input, including both integers and floating-point numbers, for calculations.

+5. **Format and Display Output**:

+   - Format numerical results for clear and precise output, such as rounding to a specified number of decimal places.

+6. **Test Java Code Using JUnit**:
+   - Execute JUnit tests to validate program correctness and ensure accurate output.

 ### Introduction

 In this unit's programming assignment, you will complete several tasks that involve practical Java programming concepts such as mathematical operations, input/output handling, and working with variables.
 These tasks are designed to improve your understanding of Java fundamentals and enhance your problem-solving abilities.

 The tasks will also help you apply mathematical functions and work with both integer and floating-point numbers in real-world scenarios.
 By the end of this assignment, you will have experience in implementing basic calculations, formatting output, and running unit tests to verify your solutions.

-Throughout this assignment, you will use a variety of operators to solve each task.
-You will also practice running unit tests to ensure the correctness of your code.

 ## Task 1 - TransmissionRate

 **Objective**: Simulate the spread of a virus using the concept of the transmission rate (R₀) and calculate the number of new cases after several iterations.

 R<sub>0</sub> (pronounced R-naught) is a number that refers to the transmission rate of a given virus.
-If R<sub>0</sub> is 5, then 1 person is capable of spreading to 5 other people on average.
+If R<sub>0</sub> is 5, then 1 person is capable of spreading on average to 5 other people within a susceptible population.

 The table below shows the number of new cases after various iterations of viral
 spread: